2026 Mitacs Business Strategy Internship (BSI) (Rolling Deadline)

 Summary

 Please be advised that the Business Strategy Internship has limited availability.
-You are invited to validate current availability by contacting your local Mitacs Advisor before drafting your application.
+You are encouraged to contact your local Mitacs Advisor before drafting your application.

 In partnership with Canadian academic institutions, Mitacs is pleased to offer the Business Strategy Internship (BSI).
 The award provides either $10,000 or $15,000 per intern to allow them to undertake a four-month internship project with a partner organization in Canada.
 Interns will work with their academic supervisor to co-design a project with their partner organization to work on the organization’s innovation activities, helping them improve their products, processes, or services.
 Throughout the internship, Mitacs provides online professional development courses to interns through our e-Campus, EDGE.